 A key lesson has been that good communication and understanding between GP Practices and pharmacies is essential to ensure smooth introduction and running of EPS R2.

-NHS England announced in July 2015 a £15 million scheme to fund, recruit and employ clinical pharmacists in GP practices.
+NHS England announced in July 2015 as part of the NHS Five Year Forward View a £15 million scheme to fund, recruit and employ practice-based pharmacists in GP practices.
 This has since been increased to £31 million.